Two-step phantom relaxation of out-of-time-ordered correlations in random circuits: Introduction

-Due to its relative simplicity and relevance for quantum information OTOC have been studied in very many different contexts.
+Due to its relative simplicity and relevance for quantum information OTOCs have been studied in very many different contexts.
 Limiting just to homogeneous systems, these include field theory~\cite{roberts15,swingle17}, Luttinger liquids~\cite{moessner17}, and (chaotic) many-body systems~\cite{knap17,ueda17,xu19,lin18,nakamura19,smith19}.
 In studies of quantum many-body systems one has to usually resort to numerics and that is why any exact results are greatly appreciated.
 Simplification that allows for analytical results often comes due to symmetries, either exact ones (e.g., integrable systems) or for instance effectively increasing symmetry by some averaging procedure.
-One such ``averaging'' case is that of random circuits where it has been shown that the average dynamics can be described by a Markov chain~\cite{oliveira}, leading to exact entanglement generation speeds for specific circuits~\cite{PRA08}.
+One such case when averaging brings simplification is that of random circuits where it has been shown that the average dynamics can be described by a Markov chain~\cite{oliveira}, leading to exact entanglement generation speeds for specific circuits~\cite{PRA08}.
 Today many other theoretical approaches to random circuits are known.
 A prominent example is generic hydrodynamic description of operator spreading and OTOC dynamics~\cite{Frank18,adam18}, explicitly verified by exact results for random U(4) circuits.
 For a slightly different Brownian Hamiltonian evolution see Ref.~\cite{zhou19}.
 Another powerful example of exactly solvable dynamics are so called dual-unitary circuits~\cite{DU-LC}, among them also random dual-unitary circuits~\cite{Bruno20}.
-One of the distinguished features of dual-unitary circuits is that 2-point spatio-temporal correlations are nonzero only on the light-cone boundary~\cite{DU-LC} and that the results can be expressed in terms of finite transfer matrices.
+One of the distinguished features of dual-unitary circuits is that 2-point spatio-temporal correlations are nonzero only on the light-cone boundary~\cite{DU-LC}, and one can use a powerful finite transfer matrix formalism.
 Similar is the case in integrable circuits~\cite{lamacraft21} in which the gates satisfy the Yang-Baxter equation.
 For dual-unitary circuits OTOC decay exponentially with time close to the light-cone boundary~\cite{maximum_velocity}.
 Some simplification is possible also for certain small perturbations to dual-unitarity~\cite{kos21}.